rabbitmq/rabbitmq-website/site/release-notes/README-3.1.1.txt

 bug fixes
 25545 relax validation of x-match binding to headers exchange for
       compatibility with brokers < 3.1.0
+25561 fix bug in ack handling for transactional channels that could
+      cause queues to crash
+25560 fix race condition in cluster autoheal that could lead to nodes
+      failing to re-join the cluster
 25546 fix crash when setting a prefetch count multiple times on the
       same channel
 25548 fix vhost validation when setting policies and/or parameters